pbmelo/nemaktis-docker/README.md

 I decided to use the base Ubuntu image for this project because it is easy to install the anaconda environment within it.
 I understand the standard is to employ the slimmer Alpine docker image, but it uses musl instead of glibc, which makes things difficult, so I have opted for simplicity here.
+The other familiar and commonplace alternatives would be Debian stable slim, which is a couple megabytes heavier than Ubuntu, and Fedora, which is almost twice as heavy.
+Considering that anaconda, nemaktis, and its the dependencies together are well over 3.5 GB in size, picking an image that is a couple megabytes slimmer won't matter much.
+Currently, this nemaktis-docker image is 3.85 GB.

 Further, this particular image comes with xterm, tmux, and vim in case you want to edit your programs in the container itself instead of editing them from the